-Buildings in Australia must comply with the Building Code of Australia and workplaces must ensure that occupants can enter and leave the building safely.
-This is particularly critical in an emergency.
 In comparison to some other countries, fire exit stairs in Australia require a certain level of accessibility (or ease of access) especially when the main purpose is for usage during an emergency for the safe evacuation of personnel, as well as providing access for emergency responders.

 In order to be as prepared as possible for the needs of everyone, the emergency plan must consider those needing extra assistance, as well as the responders assisting them.
 This helps people move through a stairway to an exit and/or a safe place inside or outside the building.
 Things like having a suitable handrail to hold is important for many people, including older occupants or people with some level of mobility limitations.

-The ability to identify the edges of stair treads also aids people with low vision and provides great benefit for everyone.
+The ability to identify the edges of stair treads also aids people with low vision and provides great benefits for everyone.
 Ultimately, a high contrast to the tread’s edges will help to reduce slips, trips and falls in the stairs, the last thing one wants during an emergency evacuation.
 Some of the key safety elements to stairs include:

 • That a handrail is installed in an accessible profile on each side of the stairs.